Hillside Engineering: Passenger Car Projects

 During 2003 Hillside won the contract to refurbish several old retired Queensland Rail SX cars, that were purchased from the Zig Zag Railway in Australia.
 The project lasted 14 weeks, after which the refurbished cars were sent to Auckland, where they are used on commuter trains, with a DBR diesel locomotive at each end.

 In 2004, Hillside started work on rebuilding imported British Rail Mark 2 passenger cars for use in Auckland on commuter trains.
 The cars were stripped and rebuilt, for use in a push-pull consist, with a cab control car at one end (classed SD), with several standard cars (classed SA) in between and a diesel locomotive providing motive power at the other end (either a DC or DFT).
 A diesel generator which provides on board electrical power is fitted into a noise insulated compartment in each SD car.
 The SA/SD rebuilding project ended in 2010.

-In 2009 KiwiRail announced that Hillside Engineering had won the contract to build 17 new passenger cars for its two South Island long distance passenger trains, the TranzAlpine and the Coastal Pacific, classed AK.
+In 2009, KiwiRail announced that Hillside Engineering had won the contract to build 26 new passenger cars for its two South Island long distance passenger trains, the TranzAlpine and the Coastal Pacific, classed AK.
 Part of the project also includes converting 6 existing AG vans into 2 open-air viewing vans and 4 luggage vans.
 In November 2011, the new cars entered service on the Coastal Pacific.

+In 2010, there was a local call for KiwiRail railcars to be made in the Hillside Workshop.

 Sale and closure

-In November 2012 KiwiRail announced it had sold part of the business to Australian firm Bradken, and the rest would be closed.
-Ninety jobs were lost.
+In November 2012, KiwiRail announced it had sold part of the business to Australian firm Bradken, and the rest would be closed.
+90 jobs were lost.
 The opposition Labour Party said the sale was a "political decision", but KiwiRail said there wasn't enough work to keep the workshop operating.
 Hillside had earlier lost a contract to build new wagons for KiwiRail after it was revealed that it was not competitive and would not be able to deliver the wagons within the time frame specified.
 KiwiRail said they intended to allocate some work to the new owners, while other work was to be done at the company's Hutt workshops near Wellington.